gpp-code/wids_rome/README.md

 ## ABOUT WIDS

-If you want to know more about upcoming regional events, please visti the website: https://www.widsconference.org/ww-regional-events-2021.html
+If you want to know more about upcoming regional events, please visit [wids page dedicated to regional events](https://www.widsconference.org/ww-regional-events-2021.html)

-If you are interested in all the activities organized by WIDS, please refer to: https://www.widsconference.org
+If you are interested in all the activities organized by WIDS, please refer to [wids homepage](https://www.widsconference.org)

 ## CONTACT